 Metro provides service to Montgomery and Prince George's County in Maryland;

 and in Virginia: to Fairfax County, Arlington County, and the City of Alexandria.

 The Metro opened March 27th, 1976.
 Since then, the network has grown to

 include five lines, 86 stations, and 106.3 miles of track.

 It started in 1968, when WMATA approved the construction of a 98 mile

 rapid transit system.
 Construction started on December 9th,

 Island to Farragut North.
 The system now comprises of:

--- The Red Line, which has 27 stations.
+-- The Red Line, has 27 stations.

--- The Blue Line, which opened in 1977 and has 27
+-- The Blue Line, 27 stations, opened in 1977.

--- The Orange Line, which opened in 1978 and has 26
+-- The Orange Line, 26 stations, opened in 1978.

--- The Yellow Line, which opened in 1983 and has 17
+-- The Yellow Line, 17 stations, opened in 1983.

--- The Green Line, which opened in 1991, has 21 stations.
+-- The Green Line, has 21 stations, opened in 1991.

 About 50 miles of the system is underground, as are 47 of the 86 stations.

 There are 50 stations in DC, 15 in Prince Georges Co MD, 11 in

 Montgomery Co MD, 11 in Arlington Co VA, 6 in Fairfax Co VA,

 and 3 in Alexandria VA.

 The Forest Glen station on the Red Line is the deepest on the

 system at 196 feet, but doesn't use escalators, they use high

 speed elevators instead.

 Washington's Metro system is the second-busiest rapid transit